 RaceBaitR is a community of people genuinely interested in learning more about race, racism and intersectionality, and their relationship to those subjects.
 Our audience is committed to learning with us, so pieces should not be expected to address non-marginalized people who haven’t yet dedicated themselves to joining the fight for justice.

-They are the Editor-in-Chief of RaceBaitR, and their work has been featured on Gawker, Out, Ebony, Mic, The Guardian, Colorlines, Paste Magazine, Black Girl Dangerous, The Feminist Wire, and in the peer-reviewed journal Critical Ethnic Studies (upcoming 2017).
+Their work has been featured on Gawker, Out, Ebony, Mic, The Guardian, Colorlines, Paste Magazine, Black Girl Dangerous, The Feminist Wire, and in the peer-reviewed journal Critical Ethnic Studies (upcoming 2017).
 They are also an assistant editor for Vinyl Poetry & Prose and contributing writer for Black Youth Project.

 Location: New York, NY